sergiud/bibtex-spirit/doc/README.rst

   $ cmake <dir> -DCMAKE_BUILD_TYPE=Release

-in the command prompt, ``<dir>`` being the bibtex-spirit's source directory.
+in the command prompt, ``<dir>`` being bibtex-spirit's source directory.
 CMake will generate the appropriate configuration that can be used to compile the tests using make/nmake or inside an IDE.

 .. _Boost:
   http://www.boost.org/